uploadcare/angular-uploadcare/README.md

 Directive is based on attribute instead of element now, so you should just replace `<uploadcare-widget>` with `<input uploadcare-widget>`

 # Contributors
 Bring it on!
-I'll gladly accept PR's that are for the greater good of the module.
+We'll gladly accept PRs that are for the greater good of the module.

 * [@homm](https://github.com/homm)
 * [@dmitry-mukhin](https://github.com/dmitry-mukhin)